molgenis/Graph2VR/README.md

   - **Storage**: At least 4GB of free space is recommended.

 ### Software Requirements
-- **Operating System**: Windows 10 or later for PC version; standalone version available for Oculus Quest 2 and Quest 3.
+- **Operating System**: Windows 10 or later for PC version; The standalone version is available for Oculus Quest 2/3.
 - **Unity Engine**: For development, Unity version 2021.2.15f is recommended.